ChthonVII/nolf1-modernizer/readme.md

      - The included copy of `nolf-modernizer-readme.txt` is at least as new as [commit f4b9b98](https://github.com/haekb/nolf1-modernizer/commit/f4b9b98167c9fe29348844d4079776a44e33aac6) (2/19/2020).
      - The included copy of `defctrls.cfg` is at least as new as [commit 3573050](https://github.com/haekb/nolf1-modernizer/commit/35730501349ae15488dfa35cc5f5951ac1e1671d) (2/19/2020).
      - The single commit on 2/20/2020 (0bee38b), following lots of commits on 2/19/2020, probably corresponds to the jump from Patch 3 to Patch 3.1.
 - There appear to be three ***different*** things called "Patch 4."
 I have designated them as 4A, 4B, and 4C.
+Additionally, I'm adding something I'll designate as 4D.
 - 4A: The "NOLF Modernizer 1.006 Patch 4 (openspy.net edition)" available for download on [the official(?) itch.io page](https://haekb.itch.io/nolf-modernizer)
      - This *seems* to be Patch 3.1 plus *only* [commit 0fbeba9](https://github.com/haekb/nolf1-modernizer/commit/0fbeba976d19fb2e0919e2b3b75a400726513b44).
      - The rez file's creation date stamp is 1/25/2026.
 The only commit since 2020 is 0fbeba9 on 1/26/2026.
 (The one day delay is potentially explained as the rez file being generated from an uncommitted change that was committed the next day.)